Skip to main content

 Featured

-Disco Matanga - entertainment that espouses Logooli (luhya) culture
+Disco Matanga - entertainment that best espouses Logooli (luhya) culture

 Near every person in Mudungu village and beyond can act.
 Awinja has broken the ice; encouraged, psyched and incensed the village to skills of acting.
 Both the young and the elderly.